 Joanna turns a little bungalow into a cozy cottage retreat for a woman after the passing of her husband.
 Jo gets to work creating a dream home with light neutral colors, natural wood elements and spaces to hang photos and memorabilia.
-Chip and Jo also surprise her with a charming and efficient powder bathroom.

 Joanna helps a family turn their outdated ranch home into a French country retreat.
 She uses soft neutral colors, lots of texture, natural wood tones and floor-to-ceiling windows to blend the existing traditional elements with the new.

 Joanna and her design team take on The Mountain House, a 1980s-era home in Woodway, TX, that lacks character and charm.
 She gets to work balancing clean, traditional style with necessary spaciousness for the family of five.